koma-10/Bitcoin-mining-games/README.md

 Another application for bitcoins that is expected to become more important in the future is international payments, right now wiring money internationally involves slow,expensive and inconvenient services like western union.so this makes it very hard for miners to make payment within the stipulated period of time.And this has affected miners since it may not be affordable and neither is user friendly to them.

 1.3  OBJECTIVES
+It describes the aims of the research carried out at bitcoin mining games'

 1.3.1 MAJOR OBJECTIVE.